Radio DJ Steve Wright died in February 2024 and now, 16 months on, the contents of his will and who he has left his estate to has been revealed.

 Steve Wright never recovered from BBC axe, friend claimed

-The news comes following claims that Steve never recovered from the BBC axing his Steve Wright in the Afternoon show in September 2022.
+Immediately following his death, friends claimed that Steve never recovered from the BBC axing his Steve Wright in the Afternoon show in September 2022.

 Speaking to The Sun, Farrow claimed Steve never got over being axed from his Radio 2 afternoon show after 24 years.